erc-dharma/project-documentation/stylesheets/README.md

 ![](https://github.com/erc-dharma/project-documentation/blob/master/stylesheets/images/new_transformation2.png)

 Fill in the form as shown in the following picture.
 You need to replace `/home/michael/dharma/repos` with the appropriate value, viz. the path of the directory where you cloned the `project-documentation` repository on your computer.
+If you are on Windows and are using Github Desktop, the full path `${homeDir}/Documents/Github/project-documentation/stylesheets/convert.py` should work.
 Confirm by clicking on `OK`.

 ![](https://github.com/erc-dharma/project-documentation/blob/master/stylesheets/images/new_transformation3.png)